zemiguel20/AirRaceGame/Documentation/Index.md

 Thrust as a force applied always in plane's facing forward direction, which is the Z axis in **local** space.

 The acceleretion is controled by input.

+There is a max acceleration value, and the applied force strength is the input strength (0 to 1) multiplied by the max acceleration value.

 ##### Drag